Self Managed Super Funds

 SMSF loans are highly complex financial products, so much so that the big four banks have ceased lending to SMSFs for residential and commercial loans.

-This is because of the complex ownership structures in SMSFs which require specific knowledge and experience from credit officers, which is apparently sparse these days.
+This is because of the complex ownership structures in SMSFs which require specific knowledge and experience from credit officers, which is a specific skillset with limited access.
 The guidelines for lending to SMSFs are many, and onerous in comparison to other loans.
-Watchdogs are also tightening regulations and becoming more diligent with regulation in the SMSF space.
+Watchdogs are also tightening regulations and becoming increasingly diligent with regulation in the SMSF space.

 Changes to Self Managed Super Funds coming in 2020